KathrynPanger/Mongodb-Demo/readme.md

 - Example code for importing Google Places API data into MongoDB
 - Explanations of each portion of the code and its function

-<b>Practice</b>
-(practice.ipynb)
-- Incomplete code that can be filled in by a user to do their own API pulls
-- Guidence on what data to include in each cell

 <b>Just the Code</b>
 (mongod_insert.py)